 It is generally true that ‘what gets measured, gets done’, more importantly, measurement helps participants and programme coordinators identify areas for improvement in both process and performance of developmental practice; and acts as a spur to participants to review the learning relationship, with the frequent result that they are re-energised.

 In all the major models of human maturity, two qualities recur constantly: wisdom and connectedness.
 Wisdom, as exemplified by the original mentor, Athene, relates to the process of reflection upon and learning from experience.
-The scope of wisdom is therefore associated with and to some extent limited by the range of experiences, to which a person is exposed, either directly or vicariously, intendedly or unintendedly.

 In challenging working environments, resilience is increasingly an essential competence.
 People, who are resilient, are better able to cope with unexpected change, with setbacks and disappointments, with high stress environments and with periods of excessive workload.

 A vast amount has been written about the competencies of coaches and mentors, and even more about the qualities of great leaders.
 Much of this is contradictory and dependent on circumstance or context.